Construction Reference Charts & Visual Guides

 Placement depth: why "too low" is a common failure

-Important: These diagrams are planning references.
+Note: These diagrams are planning references.
 Structural reinforcement design can require engineering review based on loads, spans, soil, and code requirements.
-If your slab is structural, load-bearing, or permit-driven, consult qualified professionals.
+If your slab is structural, load-bearing, or permit-driven, consult a qualified professional.

 Roof Pitch & Multipliers (Squares, Slope Factors, and Waste)

-Roofing estimates are driven by three realities: (1) roof area increases with pitch, (2) complex shapes create cut waste, and (3) roofing is ordered in “squares” and bundles—not perfect square footage.
+Roofing estimates are driven by three realities: roof area increases with pitch, complex shapes create cut waste, and roofing is ordered in squares and bundles rather than exact square footage.
 The diagram below ties those concepts together so you can sanity-check your calculator inputs.

 Roof pitch and multipliers diagram showing a roof pitch triangle with 4/12, 6/12, and 8/12 examples, plus a pitch multiplier table and note that one roofing square equals 100 square feet.